CHPGenetics/COMPOSITE/README.md

 from sccomposite import ATAC_modality from sccomposite import Multiomics
 ```
 We recommend users to use the default parameter settings when running COMPOSITE.
 COMPOSITE is a robust statistical model and the default parameters are suitable for most of the cases.
-The default parameter setting was used to generate the results in our manuscript.
+All the [results](https://github.com/HAH112/COMPOSITE/tree/main/experiments) in our manuscript were generated under the default parameter setting.

 When only one modality of data is available: